Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Benchmark Results and Analysis

-In Table \ref{tab:techniquues_STMGCN_RMSE} and Table \ref{tab:techniquues_STMeta_RMSE}, we observe that the \textit{Late Fusion} approaches outperform the \textit{Early Joint Modeling} methods in both the \textit{STMGCN} and \textit{STMeta} backbone networks.
-Moreover, when compared to the \textit{No Context} baseline, the \textit{EarlyConcat} and \textit{EarlyAdd} techniques exhibit inferior performance.
-These findings suggest that incorporating contextual features via\textit{ Early Joint Modeling} may not be the optimal approach.
-Notably, the \textit{Late Fusion} method utilizing gating mechanisms, such as \textit{Emb-Gating} and \textit{Raw-Gating}, consistently achieve the best performance across various application scenarios and models, indicating their robustness and generalizability.
+As discussed in Section \ref{assumption_discussion}, \textit{Early Joint Modeling} assumes similarities between crowd flow and contextual features.
+However, this assumption may not always hold.
+For example, road and crowd flow data only exhibit a moderate positive correlation (i.e., 0.5060, as listed in Table \ref{tab: correlation_score}).
+These findings suggest that incorporating contextual features via \textit{Early Joint Modeling} may not be the optimal approach, especially if there exist significant disparities between context and crowd flow patterns.
+Notably, the \textit{Late Fusion} method utilizing gating mechanisms (i.e., \textit{Raw-Gating}) achieves notable performance across various application scenarios and models, indicating their robustness and generalizability.
 These observations have significant implications for the design of effective spatiotemporal prediction models and can inform future research in this area.

-\subsubsection{Is context embedding always necessary}
+\subsubsection{Is Context Embedding Always Necessary?}

+Context embedding is a commonly used technique in previous crowd mobility prediction studies \cite{liu_deeppf:_2019,liang_geoman:_2018,wang_deepsd:_2017,zhang2017deep,yi2019citytraffic}.
+Embedding size is the vital hyper-parameter of embedding layers, we tune their output dimensions and the results are in the Appendix~C. We choose the best embedding size to implement the embedding variants.